Atoma Batoma, PhD

 Due to the decentralized nature of the library, the collection is distributed by subject and format throughout the system, with its greatest parts in the Library’s general book stacks and at the Oak Street Facility.
 The Reference collection is housed at the , Room 321 on the Main Library’s 3rd floor.
 It contains Africa-specific indexes, bibliographies, handbooks, directories, and other reference materials, as wells a current-year collection of some of the most-read general periodicals.
 Older issues of these periodicals are shelved in the Library’s general stacks, at the subject libraries, and at the Oak Street Facility.

-The Map and Geography Library, housed on the 4th floor of the Main Library, holds an extensive collection of maps of Africa.
+The Map Library, housed on the 4th floor of the Main Library, holds an extensive collection of maps of Africa.
 See the Maps of Africa to 1900 project for access to the digitized map collection.
 The Media Collection in the Undergraduate Library contains the collection of films on Africa.
 See our African Films Database.
 The provides 950 links in twenty-two categories, browsable by subject and country.
 The Collection of Primary Materials contains 120,000 pages of Arabic manuscripts, many of which are .